ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 - a new standalone **ability** at 13.
 - Turn a stand-alone **ability** into a **keyword** by adding a new +1 breakout **ability** to it.

-In some genres you may wish to maintain a tally of the total **XPs** earned as a measure of your reputation.
+In some genres you may wish to maintain a tally of the total **experience points** earned as a measure of your reputation.

 ### 7.2.1 Catch-Ups